How Frequently do I Need to Log my Nutrition For the Expenditure Algorithm and Weekly Coaching Updates?

 If you actually had 2200 calories on Friday night, and 2800 calories on Saturday, that’s totally fine.
 You ended up consuming 16200 calories for the week (2314 calories per day, on average), instead of 15500 (2214 calories per day, on average).
 The resulting error would be reflected in your estimated expenditure, but it would be small enough that you probably wouldn’t even notice it in the long run.
 If you were trying to lose a pound per week, an error of 100kcal/day would result in nutrition recommendations that would be consistent with losing 0.8 or 1.2 pounds per week – certainly close enough to your goal to keep you on track.
 Furthermore, since MacroFactor considers more than one week of data when calculating your expenditure and adjusting your nutrition targets, those estimation errors would likely only impact your nutrition recommendations by maybe 30-40 calories per day – not even enough to really notice.

-So, you do need to log your nutrition at least six days per week (and ideally every day) for consistent expenditure updates.
+So, you do need to log your nutrition at least four days per week (and ideally every day) for consistent expenditure updates.
 However, you don’t necessarily need to log every calorie you consume with perfect accuracy for the algorithms to perform well.
 Estimating your intake for a meal – or even an entire day – that would be cumbersome to accurately log is totally fine (and is generally preferable to just leaving the day blank).
 Furthermore, if you either can’t log your food for a while, or you just want to take a break from logging, MacroFactor pausing your expenditure calculation works in your favor.
 Unless you experienced a radical lifestyle change during your time away from logging, your previous expenditure estimate is almost certainly close enough to reality to generate nutrition recommendations that will get you back on track toward your goals.

 To summarize: